n8n-io/n8n-docs/docs/advanced-ai/index.md

 ---
 contentType: overview
-title: LangChain
+title: Advanced AI
 description: Use n8n's LangChain integrations to build AI-powered functionality within your workflows.
 Connect your LangChain functionality to other data sources and services.
 ---

-# LangChain
+# Advanced AI

-Use n8n's LangChain nodes to build AI-powered functionality within your workflows.
-The LangChain nodes are configurable, meaning you can choose your preferred agent, LLM, memory, and so on.
-Alongside the LangChain nodes, you can connect any n8n node as normal: this means you can integrate your LangChain logic with other data sources and services.
+Build AI functionality using n8n: from creating your own chat bot, to using AI to process documents and data from other sources.

 /// info | Feature availability
 This feature is available on Cloud and self-hosted n8n, in version 1.19.4 and above.
 ///

+## LangChain in n8n

+n8n provides a collection of nodes that implement LangChain's functionality.
+The LangChain nodes are configurable, meaning you can choose your preferred agent, LLM, memory, and so on.
+Alongside the LangChain nodes, you can connect any n8n node as normal: this means you can integrate your LangChain logic with other data sources and services.

 * [Tutorial: Build an AI workflow in n8n](/langchain/langchain-tutorial/): learn how to build AI workflows using n8n's LangChain implementation.
 * [Learning resources](/langchain/learning-resources/): n8n's documentation for LangChain assumes you're familiar with AI and LangChain concepts.
 This page provides links to learning resources.